MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 Under **Recent segments**, you see groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
 [Creating segments](segments.md) helps you to better target your business activities.

-**Recent measures** shows tiles with [measures](measures.md).
+**Recent measures** show tiles with [measures](measures.md).
 Measures are key performance indicators (KPIs) that you've defined.
 For example, average likelihood of customer churn or average online spend per customer.

 The **Recent enrichments** section lists the results of the enrichment runs that completed recently.
 Enrichments add information about your customer base.
 For example, by understanding the interests and brands that they have affinity for.
 This information can be unlocked using the [enrichment](enrichment-microsoft-graph.md) capabilities, after completing the [map](map-entities.md), [match](match-entities.md), and [merge](merge-entities.md) phases.